U.S. House panel approves legislation to clean up toxic ‘forever chemicals’ - News Break

 Chemical companies such as DuPont and 3M along with other businesses used PFAS to make nonstick cookware, waterproof clothing, Scotchgard and other consumer products.

-The water system in the town of Parchment, Michigan, in 2018 became the first in the state with PFAS results over the EPA’s lifetime health advisory level, according to the state.
+The water system in the town of Parchment, Mich., in 2018 became the first in the state with PFAS results over the EPA’s lifetime health advisory level, according to the state.

 Republicans on the committee submitted 18 amendments to the bill, but none were accepted.